A Man's Woman: Themes

-The main theme throughout this book, according to Warren French, in his book entitled Frank Norris, is the relationships between the sexes, and the superiority of men over women.
-One example of this happens when Bennett prevents Lloyd from taking care of Ferriss.
+The novel's main theme, in the view of literary critic Warren French, is the relationship between the sexes, and the proclaimed superiority of men over women.
+One example occurs when Bennett prevents Lloyd from taking care of Ferriss.
 Lloyd is a modern working woman, wealthy and described as very strong willed.
-And yet, in the end, her will breaks down, she gives into Bennett, and as a result Ferriss dies.

-Norris is not just commenting on men’s superiority over women, but to a degree over nature and disease.
-Bennett, the illustration of manhood in this novel, is able to conquer everything in the world, with the one exception - himself.
+And yet, in the end, her will breaks down, she gives into Bennett, thus contributing to Ferriss's death.
+According to French, Norris is not just commenting on men's superiority over women, but to a degree over nature and disease also.
+Bennett, the embodiment of manhood in this novel, is able to conquer everything in the world, with one exception – himself.

 Critical reception

-Don Graham, in Critical Essays on Frank Norris, quotes an unnamed critic, who points out that there is “not a passage in the book that is pleasant to read”.
-As well as Bennett’s brutal struggles in the frozen north, and Lloyd’s job as a nurse taking care of dying people, this same critic describes some of the passages in this book as “wearisome” and “rambling”.
+Don Graham, in Critical Essays on Frank Norris, quotes an unnamed critic, who points out that there is "not a passage in the book that is pleasant to read".
+As well as Bennett's brutal struggles in the frozen north, and Lloyd’s job as a nurse taking care of dying people, this same critic describes some of the passages in the book as "wearisome" and "rambling".
 In addition, he or she takes offense at the title of the novel, and says that Bennett is not the image of modern manliness, but that he is little better than an ape, between his appearance and his demeanor.

-Literary critic Warren French, was, in general, very critical of the book, saying that it has “all the usual Norris touches- formless fears of self indulgence, a puritanical repression of feelings, and contempt for ‘inferior races’ (French, 86)”.
+In his study of Norris, Warren French was generally very critical of A Man's Woman, saying it has "all the usual Norris touches—formless fears of self indulgence, a puritanical repression of feelings, and contempt for 'inferior races'."

-A reviewer from The Critic said of Lloyd that she was “as far from any ideal of a man’s woman heretofore presented as the east is from the west (Marchand, 209).”
-She was not a terribly well received heroine, and this book as a whole was not well received by its critics.
-Many believe Norris already had his mind on his next book while he was still writing this one, and that it shows.
+A reviewer from The Critic said of Lloyd that she was "as far from any ideal of a man's woman heretofore presented as the east is from the west."
+She was not a terribly well received heroine, and the book as a whole was not well received by its critics.
+Many believe Norris already had his mind on his next novel while he was still writing this one, and that it shows.